its-theo/NukeCord/README.md

 ☣️ Never use a bot created on your main account to avoid the risk of getting termed

-Just fill out your information in `config.json`, run `pip install -r requirements.txt` and then run the `main.py` file :)
+1. Fill out the required information in `config.json`.

+2. If you are using Windows, run `run.bat` to start the nuker.
+If you are a Linux run `bash run.sh` in the console, for MacOS do `sh run.sh`.

+3. NukeCord is ready

 I do not take any responsibility for termination or nuked serves.